PetrBelecky/100-days-of-code/log.md

 ## Log

+### Day 14 (2019-26-01)
+Took an easy day to regenerate a bit and watched some videos from Brad Traversy and Andy Sterkowitz.

+### Day 13 (2019-25-01)
+Done a little bit of form styling on my portfolio page (btw I hate you, textarea).

+### Day 12 (2019-24-01)
+Goal was to make a website in a day.
+Haven't finished it completely, but done some great teamwork and practiced a git workflow.

 ### Day 11 (2019-23-01)
+Practiced git teamwork with branching and pulling, and worked on my [portfolio](https://github.com/PetrBelecky/portfolio).

 ### Day 10 (2019-22-01)
 I was introduced to a [BEM notation](http://getbem.com/introduction/) and I am immediately loving it.
 Done some [simple pages](https://github.com/PetrBelecky/bootcamp-excercises/tree/master/day-08-html-css) using BEM.